-To learn more about stormwater management, please see the City of Highland Park Stormwater Management Fact Sheet or visit The Lake County Stormwater Management Commission.
+To learn more about stormwater management, please see the City of Highland Park Stormwater Management Fact Sheet, Benefits of On-Site Stormwater Management, or visit The Lake County Stormwater Management Commission.

-- Watch "Caching in on Stormwater BMPs" video
+- Watch the "Caching in on Stormwater BMPs" video

 - Link to Geocache - Caching in on Stormwater Best Management Practices site